 Luxury Falkland Islands and South Georgia Cruise Options

 Want to experience your Falkland Islands and South Georgia cruise in style?
 Consider one of our luxury Antarctica cruises, including:

 - Go with the top guides on a cruise to South Georgia with National Geographic.

-- Travel to South Georgia aboard one of Antarctica’s newest expedition ships.
+- Travel to South Georgia aboard a new cruise ship to Antarctica.

 - Cruise in the comfort of a 5-star hotel aboard a luxury French expedition ship with refined and attentive service, unrivaled elegance and a unique menu of onboard activities (see our Expert Aboard ship review of L’Austral).

 - Sail aboard one of Antarctica’s smallest ships, Magellan Explorer, for a more intimate Falklands and South Georgia Island tour.